LIMESTONE REPAIR & LIMESTONE POINTING

 Common causes are.

-Fretting mortar is caused when cement joints become damp or was an incorrtectly mixed batch of mortar that was used during construction.
+Fretting mortar is caused when cement joints become damp or was an incorrectly mixed batch of mortar that was used during construction.

 Fretting Mortar